tieje/deskpass-quiz/README.md

 #### Comments

-&emsp; I could have opted to create a single `.js` file and test it manually, however, given the context of the quiz, I can save myself some time with setting up testing and TypeScript by using the create-react-app TypeScript template.
+&emsp; I could have opted to create a single `.js` file and test it manually, however, given the context of the quiz, I can save myself some time from setting up testing and TypeScript by using the create-react-app TypeScript template.

 #### Further Clarification Needed